nightvision04/image-style-recognition/README.md

 # image-style-recognition
-This project uses a scikit pipeline to predict the quality of photos across several metrics such as:
+This project uses a scikit pipeline to predict and sort the quality of photos across several metrics, such as:

 - filmic color style
 - modern color style